-In honor of Volunteer Appreciation Month, Girl Scouts of Colorado is celebrating extraordinary volunteers throughout the state.
-Troop Leader Inez Winter in Pagosa Springs was nominated as a shining example of the wonderful role Girl Scout volunteers play in the lives of girls and our community.
-She recently shared the following letter about why she is a GSCO volunteer.
+Girl Scouts of Colorado is celebrating extraordinary volunteers throughout the state in honor of Volunteer Appreciation Month.
+Katie Betts of Pagosa Springs in the Southwestern Colorado region is a shining example of the wonderful role Girl Scout volunteers play in the lives of girls and our community.

 Want to nominate a volunteer for Girl Scouts of Colorado to spotlight?
 Please email Public Relations Director AnneMarie Harper at email@example.com.

 The nomination deadline for 2020 Volunteer Recognition Awards is April 30.
 GSCO invites members statewide to take this opportunity to recognize an outstanding volunteer by nominating them for a Volunteer Recognition Award.
 Nominators are responsible for ensuring enough endorsements are submitted to support their nomination of a volunteer for an award.
 Your volunteer support specialist can check nomination and endorsement submissions for you.
 Learn more.